What is a Squawk Box in Aviation?

 Motion Sickness Aeromedical Conditions

-Captain Judy’s Corner: Aeromedical Part 1 – Motion Sickness “I alerted my aerobatic instructor…” My earliest memory of riding in a car was leaning out the window for fresh air and positioning my head carefully into a brown paper bag while my stomach was churning.
+“I alerted my aerobatic instructor…” My earliest memory of riding in a car was leaning out the window for fresh air and positioning my head carefully into a brown paper bag while my stomach was churning.
 My parents reassured that eventually I would outgrow these queasy moments.
 At a very young age, I learned to avoid looking down, such as looking at picture books, if I were inside a moving vehicle.
 I also always had water, sat next to a window, and if all of these precautions did not work, then the brown paper bag was nearby.
 Can flying a plane cause motion sickness?
-My first experiences as a student pilot … Read more
+My first experiences as a student pilot produced similar airsick results.
+I would do my best … Read more

 Captain Judy Rice Madrid

-Madrid, Spain: Captain Judy Rice with Madrid students Captain Judy’s Corner: Pilot Technology and Problem-Solving “Our fuel stop was forecasting ceilings (clouds) at the lowest landing minimums and a slow moving line of thunderstorms…” Pilots rely on technology and problem-solving skills.
+Madrid, Spain: Captain Judy Rice with Madrid students “Our fuel stop was forecasting ceilings (clouds) at the lowest landing minimums and a slow moving line of thunderstorms…” Pilots rely on technology and problem-solving skills.
 My crew met me in the lobby for a quick cup of coffee before checking weather and then pre-flighting the Citation.
 We had our flight plan on file from our departure: Regina, Canada (CYQR) to Churchill, Canada (CYYQ) for a fuel stop, and then to Iqaluit, Canada (CYFB).
 This would be our final destination on our second night of this world flight voyage.
 Our fuel stop was forecasting ceilings (clouds) at the lowest landing minimums.
-There was a slow-moving … Read more
+There was a slow-moving line of thunderstorms while our destination was … Read more

 Shared Goals and Knowledge

-Shared Goals, Shared Knowledge, and Mutual Respect Captain Judy’s Corner What do shared goals, shared knowledge, and mutual respect have to do with a major airline, a world flight, and Epic Flight Academy?
 “Citation N178SF, do you need assistance?”
 The Sakhalinsk air traffic controller gave us a straight-out departure on Runway 19.
 I was flying left seat, and my first officer, Edwin, was busy with communications.
 I had almost thawed from the biting Russian cold.
 The Citation climbed effortlessly at 3,000 feet per minute.
 As we climbed through solid gray clouds, the advanced avionics technology displayed on our glass cockpit went blank!
 Both displays were totally dark, leaving us with no instruments or navigation aids.
-We were in the ‘soup,’ … Read more
+We were in the ‘soup,’ surrounded by clouds, and with total instrument failure.
+I looked at the back-up steam gauges.
+Edwin and I looked at each other for a moment in disbelief.
+Then he alerted air traffic controllers of … Read more

 Epic Chat Close